-For the month of February I picked to read The Flood Girls by Richard Fifield, another book I picked up for 20% off list price at Target as part of their Book Club Picks.
+For the month of February I picked to read The Flood Girls by Richard Fifield.
+Get it here.

 This novel takes place in small town Montana in 1991.
 It centers around the main character Rachel Flood, a woman in her late 20’s, who returns to her hometown, after becoming sober, to try and make amends with all the people she did wrong during her teenage years- including her mother whom she betrayed.
 The book’s chapters take turns telling the story from the point of view of Rachel, her mother Laverna and Rachel’s new neighbor whom she befriends, a 12 year-old boy named Jake who doesn’t really fit in with anyone in this small town.
 The book also focuses a lot on “The Flood Girls”, Laverna’s not very skilled softball team.

 In all honesty, it took me a long time into the book before I really liked any character in this story.
 Some of these people are pretty awful and pretty angry and I just couldn’t relate.
 As the story goes on, and you learn more about the characters, they become more likable.
 That is until the ending, where the author takes away all the happiness and optimism you had built up through the book and leaves you devastated.
 I finished reading this book yesterday and I am still upset about how it ended.
 I will leave it at that but expect to have your heart broken (because I did not, I thought it would be a light hearted book through the end).

 So should you read this book?
 I say yes.
 Especially if you are a mother or a daughter.
 This book made me laugh and made me cry and the characters are nothing if not entertaining.
 This book does have some happy parts and gives lessons in acceptance, forgiveness and the importance of coming together.
 You may hate me at then end but this book still made me happy overall.